 Not everyone is comfortable with video, but with the right prep work, it’s actually quite easy to look good while creating content that really stands out.
 Check out this statistic: the 25-34 age group watches the most online videos and men spend 40% more time watching videos on the internet than women.
 So if this age group, or specifically male readers, are in your target demographic, you’re really onto something great and should embrace it.
 Video is the oddball in this quiz, in that it really exists across many platforms.
 So I suggest ramping up your video content on the social site you have the best following on, or if you have a blog that gets a lot of traffic, try it there.
 If you’re ready to really commit get a YouTube channel and start pushing your fans and followers to keep up with you there.

 At the end of the day, your social media strategies will work best if you find a balance between complimenting what you’re naturally drawn to, and where your target buyers are hanging out online.
 And now that you have a game plan in mind, you need to get organized!
-Click here to download my free monthly book marketing planner.
+Download my free monthly book marketing planner in the Resources section below.
 It’s just the tool you need to take your social media to the next level.

 Were you surprised by your quiz results?
 Did it leave more questions than answers?
 Leave me a comment, I’d love to hear your input!